All about Cottontail Rabbits

 Background

 The oldest complete rabbit fossil, found in 2008 in India, dates back 53 million years to the Eocene Epoch.
-It was a rabbit that hopped and was very similar to those of today, but with smaller ears and a longer tail.
-In 2011 a gigantic fossil was unearthed on the small island Mallorca, off the coast of Spain.
-It was six times the size of the four-pound cottontails of today, had smaller eyes and ears, dug for its food, and didn’t hop.
+It was a rabbit that hopped and was very similar to those of today but with smaller ears and a longer tail.
+In 2011, a gigantic fossil was unearthed on the small island of Mallorca, off the coast of Spain.
+It was six times the size of today’s four-pound (1.8 kg) cottontails, had smaller eyes and ears, dug for food, and didn’t hop.
 It’s so unlike other rabbit fossils that researchers believe it developed that way due to its isolation.

-There are 13 species of rabbits.
-Nine of them are cottontails that inhabit North America, Mexico, and Central and South America.
-The most widespread rabbit in the United States is the Eastern Cottontail.
-So we’ve focused on it, but, really, most of what you’ll read here applies to all cottontails.
-They’re all similar in appearance and habits and primarily differ only in size, habitat, and range.
+Today, there are thirteen species of rabbits.
+Eight are cottontails that range from Canada to South America.
+The most widespread rabbit in the United States is the Eastern Cottontail, so this article focuses specifically on them as an example.
+But, most of what you’ll read here applies to all cottontails—they’re all similar, with the same basic behavior, differing primarily in size, habitat, and range.

-Eastern Cottontails, Sylvilagus floridanus, are in the order Lagomorpha (lag-oh-MOR-fuh) and family Laporidae.
-They inhabit southeastern Canada, the Great Plains, East Coast, and down to South America.
-They’ve also been introduced in areas of the Southwest and Northwest.
+Eastern Cottontails, Sylvilagus floridanus, are in the order Lagomorpha and family Laporidae.
+They range from southeastern Canada down through the eastern half of the U.S. and south to South America.
+They’ve also been introduced in areas of the U.S. Southwest and Northwest.

 Physical description

 The hair on the upper part of the body is a dense, buff-brown underfur covered by longer, coarser, gray- and black-tipped guard hairs.
 In the winter, their coat is longer and grayer.
 The underside is white.
 They shed twice a year.
-The ears are 2–3 inches long (4.9–7.6 cm) and held straight up; they can swivel independently of each other.
+The ears are 2 to 3 inches (4.9–7.6 cm) long, held straight up, and can swivel independently.

 Cottontails have large, brown, protruding eyes situated high and on the sides of their head.
 That gives them 360 degrees of vision, except for a small blind spot directly in front.
 If you were to face one straight on, it would slightly turn its head to get past that blind spot to see you better.
-Their eyesight is designed for detection of movement and, while good, it lacks the focal precision of a human’s.
-They have color vision, but it seems to be limited to some blue and green wavelengths.
+Their eyesight is designed for detecting movement, and while good, it lacks the focal precision of a human’s.
+They have color vision, which appears to be limited to some blue and green wavelengths.

-Their teeth are adapted to ripping and gnawing on plants, including the bark of trees.
+Their teeth are adapted to ripping and gnawing on plants, including tree bark.
 The upper front teeth grow continuously, which allows the rabbits to munch away without wearing them down.
-Indeed, the rabbits must gnaw to keep them “filed” to the proper length–teeth that get too long or become maladjusted can prevent them from eating and lead to starvation.
+Indeed, the rabbits must gnaw to keep them “filed” to the proper length—teeth that get too long or become maladjusted can prevent them from eating and lead to starvation.

 Several cottontails running around in a yard